BloomBooks/BloomDesktop/ReadMe.md

 Our **[Chorus](https://github.com/sillsdev/chorus)** library provides the Send/Receive functionality.

 **GeckoFX**: Much of Bloom happens in its embedded Firefox browser.
 This has two parts: the XulRunner engine, and the [GeckoFX .net wrapper](https://bitbucket.org/geckofx).
-As of Bloom version 3, we are using xulrunner 29.
+As of Bloom version 3.8, this comes in via a nuget package.

-**XulRunner**: If you need some other version, they come from here: [http://ftp.mozilla.org/pub/mozilla.org/xulrunner/releases](http://ftp.mozilla.org/pub/mozilla.org/xulrunner/releases).
-You want a "runtime", not an "sdk".
-Note, in addition to the generic "lib/xulrunner", the code will also work if it finds "lib/xulrunner8" (or 9, or 10, or whatever the current version is).

-More information on XulRunner and GeckoFX: Firefox is a browser which uses XulRunner which uses Gecko rendering engine.
-GeckoFX is the name of the .net dll which lets you use XulRunner in your WinForms applications, with .net or mono.
-This is a bit confusing, because GeckoFX is the wrapper but you won't find something called "gecko" coming out of Mozilla and shipping with Bloom.
-Instead, "XulRunner" comes from Mozilla and ships with Bloom, which accesses it using the GeckoFX dll.
-Got it?

-Now, Mozilla puts out a new version of XulRunner every 6 weeks at the time of this writing, and Hindle's GeckoFX keeps up with that, which is great, but also adds a level of complexity when you're trying to get Bloom going.
-Bloom needs to have 3 things in sync:
-1) XulRunner
-2) GeckoFX intended for that version of XulRunner
-3) Bloom source code which is expecting that same version of GeckoFX.

 Bloom uses various web services that require identification.
 We can't really keep those a secret, but we can at least not make them google'able by not checking them into github.
 To get the file that contains user and test-level authorization codes, just get the connections.dll file out of a shipping version of a Bloom, and place it in your Bloom/DistFiles directory.